-- 1. Curvilinear roadways combined with a limited number of cul-de-sacs to create a more interesting streetscape with encouraging privacy; - 2.
-A mix of lots served by lanes, to accommodate off-street parking and satisfy the desires of the community; and development without lanes, to accommodate overland stormwater drainage and a trail network for the community; - 3.
-"Green" or low impact bio-swale infrastructure to direct stormwater flow and provide pedestrian circulation routes which link residential areas to public and commercial uses, could be developed as asphalt trails in the future, if the Town so desires.
-Trails can be offset from the flow concentration areas of the swale so the asphalt isn't impacted by water.
+- 1. Curvilinear roadways combined with a limited number of cul-de-sacs to create a more interesting streetscape with encouraging privacy; - A mix of lots served by lanes, to accommodate off-street parking and satisfy the desires of the community; and development without lanes, to accommodate overland stormwater drainage and a trail network for the community; - "Green" or low impact bio-swale infrastructure to direct stormwater flow and provide pedestrian circulation routes which link residential areas to public and commercial uses.
 The stormwater management feature will provide an amenity feature for residents of Johnson Estates and the Town of Rimbey; - 4.
 A commercial or mixed use component adjacent to Highway 53.